nmasnanjana/Membership-Management-System/README.md

 ## 📝 Notes

-- The system uses SQLite by default for development
+- The system uses MySQL database (configured via .env file)
-- For production, consider using PostgreSQL or MySQL
+- Database credentials are stored in `.env` file (DB_NAME, DB_USER, DB_PASSWORD, DB_HOST, DB_PORT)
+- Make sure MySQL server is running and database is created before running migrations
 - Media files are stored in the `media/` directory
 - QR codes are automatically generated in PNG format
 - Excel exports use the `.xlsx` format